 Public school football teams cannot appoint or employ a chaplain, seek out a spiritual leader for the team, agree to allow someone to act as chaplain, or otherwise infuse the team with religion because public schools may not promote religion.
 See generally, Borden v.
 Sch.
 Dist. of the Twp. of East Brunswick, 523 F.3d 153 (3rd Cir.
 2008), cert. denied, 129 S. Ct.
 1524 (2009); Santa Fe Indep.
 Sch.
 Dist., 530 U.S. 290 (2000); Doe v.
 Duncanville Indep.
 Sch.
 Dist., 70 F.3d 402 (5th Cir.
 1995); Lee v.
 Weisman, 505 U.S. 577 (1992).
-It is therefore inappropriate and illegal for the Edgewater High School football team to have a team chaplain and for coaches to allow and participate in religious activities with students, as this signals a blatant promotion of religion over nonreligion generally, and in this case, Christianity in particular.
+It is therefore inappropriate and illegal for the Lake Placid High School football team to have a team chaplain and for coaches to allow and participate in religious activities with students, as this signals a blatant promotion of religion over nonreligion generally, and in this case, Christianity in particular.

-Orange County Schools cannot give a non-school affiliated adult access to the children in its charge, and it certainly cannot grant that access to a minister to advance his faith.
+Highlands County Schools cannot give a non-school affiliated adult access to the children in its charge, and it certainly cannot grant that access to a minister to advance his faith.
 The Supreme Court has repeatedly held that public schools may not be co-opted, either by staff or outside adults, to proselytize students.
 McCollum v.
 Bd. of Educ., 333 U.S. 203, 210 (1948) (holding that the Constitution forbids the "utilization of the tax-established and tax-supported public school system to aid religious groups to spread their faith").
 Federal courts have accordingly enforced injunctions against school districts who, by action or inaction, grant outside adults access to other peoples' children to evangelize.
 See, e.g., Roark v.
 South Iron R-1 Sch.
 Dist.
 540 F. Supp.2d 1047, 1059 (E.D.
 Mo., 2008); upheld in relevant part by 573 F.3d 556, (8th Cir.
 2009) (holding that school policy allowing evangelical Christian organization to distribute bibles in school violated Establishment Clause).

-It is beyond the scope of a public school system to officially endorse a position whose responsibilities include advocating Christianity to students.
+It is beyond the scope of a public school system to allow its coaches or local religious leaders to advocate Christianity to students.
 "The preservation and transmission of religious beliefs and worship is a responsibility and a choice committed to the private sphere."
 Santa Fe, 530 U.S. at 310 (quoting Weisman, 505 U.S. at 589) (emphasis added).
 Endorsement of Christianity within the District's athletic programs is particularly troubling for those parents and students who are not Christians or do not subscribe to any religion.
 The "[s]chool sponsorship of a religious message is impermissible because it sends the ancillary message to members of the audience who are nonadherents 'that they are outsiders, not full members of the political community, and an accompanying message to adherents that they are insiders, favored members of the political community."
 Id. (quoting Lynch v.
 Donnelly, 465 U.S. at 668) (O'Connor, J., concurring).
-Non-religious Americans make up the fastest growing segment of the U.S. population by religious identification-35 percent of Americans are non-Christians, and this includes the 25 percent of Orange County residents who identify as religiously unaffiliated.6
+Non-religious Americans make up the fastest growing segment of the U.S. population by religious identification-35 percent of Americans are non-Christians, and this includes the 23 percent of Americans who identify as religiously unaffiliated.3

 Furthermore, public school districts have a constitutional obligation to ensure that staff members do not use their positions to proselytize.
 Federal courts have consistently rejected the promotion of religious viewpoints in the classroom and like settings.
 See, e.g., Peloza v.
 Capistrano Unified Sch.
 Dist., 37 F.3d 517 (9th Cir.
 1994) (holding that a school could prohibit a teacher from teaching creationism, finding that "to permit him to discuss his religious beliefs with students during school time on school grounds would violate the Establishment Clause"); Webster v.
-New Lenox Sch.
-Dist.
-No. 122, 917 F.2d 1004 (7th Cir.
-1990) (ruling that a school board could limit a teacher's comments on creationism because the board had the responsibility to ensure that the teacher was not "injecting religious advocacy into the classroom").
-Courts have upheld the termination of teachers who refuse to remain neutral on matters of religion while acting in their official capacities as government employees.
-See, e.g., Grossman v.
-S. Shore Pub.
-Sch.
-Dist., 507 F.3d 1097 (7th Cir.
-2007) (upholding termination of guidance counselor who prayed with students).
+New